EightBitBoy/pollurl/README.md

-# pollurl
+# waiturl
-A command-line tool to poll URLs for HTTP response status codes.
+A command-line tool to wait until a URL responds with a specific HTTP response status codes.

 https://github.com/EightBitBoy/pollurl